-UPDATE – Our 2022 Antarctica, South Georgia and Falkland Islands Photography Tour has one position available for a single female due to a recent cancellation!
-If you would like to register for this once-in-a-lifetime adventure, please complete the form at the bottom of this page.
+UPDATE – Our 2022 Antarctica, South Georgia and Falkland Islands Photography Tour sold out in a record 12 hours!
+If you would like to place your name on the waiting list in case of a cancellation for this once-in-a-lifetime adventure, please complete the form at the bottom of this page.

 The White Continent, the Final Frontier, the End of the Earth, the Frozen World.
 There’s no disputing that Antarctica is one of the most remote, wild and adventurous travel destinations on the planet.

 The NOMADasaurus Tour Company specialises in taking small groups of intrepid travellers to unique locations.
 Whether it’s the peaks of Kyrgyzstan or the steppe of Mongolia, the people that travel with us have one thing in common – A desire to experience the world in ways few ever will.

 Our newest and most exciting adventure promises to do just that.

 After years of planning, strategising and researching, we are thrilled to announce our latest offering – the NOMADasaurus PhotoVenture Tour of Antarctica, South Georgia and the Falkland Islands.